pypa/build/docs/reference/api.rst

 .. note::

-    Most API examples below require the build backend to be installed in the current environment.
-Either install the backend manually (for ``--no-isolation`` workflows) or use isolated environments as shown in the examples.
+    When not using an isolated environment, the build backend must be installed in the current environment.
+When using :class:`DefaultIsolatedEnv <build.env.DefaultIsolatedEnv>`, you must explicitly install build dependencies into the isolated environment via :meth:`~build.env.DefaultIsolatedEnv.install` before calling
+    :meth:`~build.ProjectBuilder.build` — the environment is created empty.

 *************
  Basic Usage